 - Were you carrying the item in a public place or on a licensed premises?

-The maximum penalty for this offence is 60 penalty units or imprisonment for 6 months if the offence was committed in a public place, and 120 penalty units or imprisonment for 1 year if the offence was committed in a licensed premises.
+The maximum penalty for the offence of Control of Use of Dangerous Articles (section 7 of the Control of Weapons Act 1990) is 60 penalty units or imprisonment for 6 months if the offence was committed in a public place, and 120 penalty units or imprisonment for 1 year if the offence was committed in a licensed premises.